Overalls: The Overalls Movement of 1920

 In 1920, groups of "Overalls Clubs" formed around the United States.
 They took overalls as their symbol to protest the rising cost of clothing, and profiteering in the garment industry.

 The Great Depression

 In the 1930s, the poorest segments of the American population wore overalls: farmers, miners, loggers, and railroad workers.
 They were most commonly worn by men and boys in the Southern and Midwestern United States.

 They can be seen in many of Walker Evans's photographs.

 Modern history

 Bib overalls (in different colors and textiles) became popular garments among American youth from the 1960s onward.

+Overalls were especially popular among hip hop artists during the 1990s.

 In the 21st century, overalls have evolved into high-fashion garments.
 Designers such as Stella McCartney include them in ready-to-wear collections for men, women, and children.
 McCartney's children's overalls sell for as much as US$138 in the US.

 Brands

 Levi Strauss & Co. and Lee were not the only companies making overalls in the late 19th and 20th centuries.